 When the first dog fails the second and subsequent dogs should be given at least as much time as the first dog, so long as they are working well.
-In the event of a failure, wherever possible, Judges should go to look for the game.
+In the event of a failure, wherever possible, all Judges should go to look for the game.
 Judges should search the area in which the handler was told to search.
-Notice that it says 'the judges' and not 'all the judges'.
-Why does this matter?
-Well, judges have an obligation to keep a watchful eye on dogs under them yet, in walked-up retriever trials especially, we invariably see all the judges leave the line unattended as they stride out to search the area of a fall.
-Would it not be better if one of them remained behind to keep the line in view?
 If game is found by the Judges they must then make a value judgement as to whether that game was found in what could reasonably be described as the area or whether the handlers may have been given a wrong mark, or the game could have moved.
 If there is doubt, then the benefit of that doubt should be given to the dog.
 Only the Judges should go to look for the game (i.e. not the gun, marker or anyone else).